 In the opinion of Locke Lord LLP, Bond Counsel, based upon an analysis of existing law and assuming, among other matters, compliance with certain covenants, interest on the Notes is excluded from gross income for federal income tax purposes under the Internal Revenue Code of 1986, as amended (the "Code").
 Interest on the Notes is not a specific preference item for purposes of the federal individual or corporate alternative minimum taxes, although such interest is included in adjusted current earnings when calculating corporate alternative minimum taxable income.
 Under existing law, interest on the Notes is exempt from Massachusetts personal income taxes, and the Notes are exempt from Massachusetts personal property taxes.
-The Notes will be designated as "qualified tax-exempt obligations" for purposes of Section 265(b)(3) of the Code.
 Bond Counsel expresses no opinion regarding any other tax consequences related to the ownership or disposition of, or the accrual or receipt of interest on, the Notes.
+The Notes will not be designated as "qualified tax-exempt obligations" for purposes of Section 265(b)(3) of the Code.
 See "Tax Exemption" herein.

-CITY OF BROCKTON, MASSACHUSETTS \$6,600,000 GENERAL OBLIGATION BOND ANTICIPATION NOTES
+CITY OF BROCKTON, MASSACHUSETTS \$11,748,000 GENERAL OBLIGATION BOND ANTICIPATION NOTES

-The City of Brockton, Massachusetts (the "City"), will receive telephone bids at FirstSouthwest, a Division of Hilltop Securities Inc., (617) 619-4400, until 11:00 A.M.
-(Eastern Time) on Wednesday, June 22, 2016, for the purchase of the following described General Obligation Bond Anticipation Notes (the "Notes") of the City:
+The City of Brockton, Massachusetts (the "City"), will receive telephone bids at FirstSouthwest, a Division of Hilltop Securities Inc., (617) 619-4400, until 12:00 Noon (eastern daylight time) on Wednesday, June 14, 2017, for the purchase of the following described General Obligation Bond Anticipation Notes (the "Notes") of the City:

-General Obligation Bond Anticipation Notes (new money) dated June 30, 2016 and payable on June 30, 2017.
-Interest on the Notes will be calculated on a 30 day-month/360 day-year basis (360/360).
+\$11,748,000 General Obligation Bond Anticipation Notes (new and renewal) dated June 30, 2017 and payable on June 29, 2018.
+Interest on the Notes will be calculated on a 30 day-month/360 day-year basis (359/360).
 The Notes will not be subject to redemption prior to their stated maturity date.

 The Notes will be issued by means of a book-entry system, evidencing ownership of the Notes in the principal amount of \$1,000 or integral multiples thereof, with transfers of ownership effected on the records of The Depository Trust Company (DTC) and its Participants pursuant to the rules and procedures adopted by DTC unless a successful bidder requests the issuance of a physical certificate as described herein.
 (See "Book-Entry-Transfer System.")
 Principal and interest on the Notes will be payable upon maturity in federal reserve funds by U.S. Bank National Association, or its successor, as Paying Agent.
-Disbursements of such payments to the DTC Participants is the responsibility of DTC, and disbursements of such payments to the Beneficial Owners is the responsibility of the DTC Participants and the Indirect Participants.
+Disbursement of such payments to the DTC Participants is the responsibility of DTC, and disbursements of such payments to the Beneficial Owners are the responsibility of the DTC Participants and the Indirect Participants.

-Bids may be submitted electronically via PARITY pursuant to this Notice of Sale until 11:00 A.M., Eastern Time, but no bid will be received after the time for receiving bids specified above.
+Bids may be submitted electronically via PARITY pursuant to this Notice of Sale until 12:00 Noon, eastern daylight time, but no bid will be received after the time for receiving bids specified above.
 To the extent any instructions or directions set forth in PARITY conflict with this Notice of Sale, the terms of this Notice of Sale shall control.
 For further information about PARITY, potential bidders may contact FirstSouthwest, a Division of Hilltop Securities Inc. or PARITY at (212) 404-8102.

 Bids may be submitted for all or part of the Notes at a single or various rates of interest in a multiple of one-hundredth (1/100) or one-eighth (1/8) of one percent (1%).
-No bid of less than par and accrued interest to date of delivery will be considered, and must include a premium of at least \$2.20 per \$1,000.
-No coupon in excess of 2.0% will be accepted.
+No bid of less than par and accrued interest to date of delivery will be considered, and must include a premium of at least \$2.05 per \$1,000.
 The right is reserved to reject any and all bids not complying with this Notice of Sale and, so far as permitted by law, to waive any irregularity with respect to any bid.